40net-cloud/forticnapp-pov-toolbox/code-security/local-scan-sca.md

 | 5 | Upload results to FortiCNAPP UI | `lacework sca scan . --save-results` | Results uploaded to UI |
 |   | Example | `lacework sca scan . -f lw-json -o test.json --save-results`  |

+or Install CLI from:
+Open a new PowerShell terminal to read the updated system PATH and use the FortiCNAPP CLI.

+Homebrew (macOS/Linux)
+brew install lacework/tap/lacework-cli
+For more details, see the Lacework Homebrew Tap.

+Chocolatey (Windows):
+choco install lacework-cli
+For more details, see the Lacework CLI Chocolatey package.
 <br>

 ### FortiCNAPP lacework sca scan —  Addtional Flags Table (  `lacework sca scan` )